CommonAccord/Cmacc-Startup/Doc/Startup/NVCA/SPA/Form/NVCA_SPA_Form.01.md

 See=one of the forms - foundersrep or nofounderrep

-AGT.Ti=SERIES A PREFERRED STOCK PURCHASE AGREEMENT
+Doc.Title=SERIES A PREFERRED STOCK PURCHASE AGREEMENT

 0.sec={0.1.sec}<br>{0.2.sec}